VRRP Tab

 VRRP Configuration Considerations

-When configuring VRRP, please observe the following restrictions:
+When configuring VRRP, observe the following restrictions:

 • If you set the VRRP virtual IP (VIP) to a subnet that is different than that of the LAN physical interfaces, do not use static routes on the LAN side.